 It will get decided by the decisions you make and the actions you take.
 Just follow the advice I provided above and you will be able to travel to Ladakh without any hassle.
 You will have lots of fun and return home happy.

 I do hope the information above was of help.
-If you have any further questions, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.
+If you have any questions, please feel free to ask in the comments section below and I will be happy to answer.
+You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.